ffreyer/SphereSurfaceHistogram.jl/README.md

 This package does histogram binning on a unit sphere.
 It can also generate a mesh where each vertex relates to a bin.

+Binning a single value takes on the order of `40ns`.

 ```julia
 using SphereSurfaceHistogram